Excel VBA to Customize Ribbon: 5 Easy Steps

 Edit .rels File and Add Relationship to Excel File

-• Then save the .rels file.
+• Save the .rels file.

 Edit .rels File and Add Relationship to Excel File